 If you need more help reading labels, I’ll make mention (again) that I have developed a very doable, user-friendly and affordable short course on the topic.
 Check out the details here.

-STEP 4: Determine which products you would like to replace with DIY and make a list of recipes
+Step 4 – determine which products you would like to replace with DIY

 Rather than throw everything away, I would suggest one of two approaches to making this decision.

 1. Wait until you have run out of a particular product, then find the DIY alternative.
 Some of the most popular starting points for cleaning are: Regular Washing Powder, Foaming Body (or hand) Wash, Citrus Cleaning Spray, and for body care: Night Face Lotion, Whipped Body Cream and Natural Deodorant Paste.
 This way will certainly ease you into the DIY space at a more relaxed pace, and could be the option that is most sustainable and affordable for many.

 2. Replace the items that you use frequently, that will have the most positive and impactful results.
 This is especially useful if your main motivation is to reduce toxins because of a health or wellness complaint (eczema, migraines, fatigue, eye or lung irritation etc.).
 Note: if you’re going to discard them, consider recycling programs, like this one, or perhaps donate them to a shelter or to those in need.